William Calvert 1792-1859 > James Calvert 1844-1933 > Jennie Calvert Jackson 1881-1968 > Vienna Golden Jackson Long 1910-1984

 Boats of negroes have followed us off.
 What to do with them is a question that troubles us.
 Their droll plantation songs and dances furnish entertainment every evening.

-James joined Company D of the 51st at Decatur on September 3, three months before his 18th birthday; his neighbors John Humphries (19), Jasper West (19) and John West (21) joined on the same day.
+James joined Company D of the 51st at Decatur on September 3, three months before his 18th birthday.
+Surgeon Thomas Magee and Captain Theodore Brown certified that he was free of bodily defects and entirely sober.
+His neighbors John Humphries (19), Jasper West (19) and John West (21) joined on the same day.
 All six of his uncles (brothers of his mother America) joined the Union: Lewis Lay (38), Thomas Lay (35) and Hardy Lay (32) joined the 1st Alabama US Calvary, and John Lay (25), Josiah Lay (19) and Alexander Lay (18) joined the 51st Company D.

 Someone else who joined the 51st in Decatur was James Stovall, a slave owned by Peter Stovall of Decatur.
 Peter was not just his owner, he was also his father.
 On August 3, he requested permission from his father to attend church: instead, he crossed the Union line and joined Company F as a cook.